developer-zebra/developer-zebra-site/src/datawedge/6-9/guide/api/scannerinputplugin/index.md

 > **Functional only when Barcode Input is enabled in the active Profile**.

-**<u>Important</u>**: To avoid the unnecessary use of enable/disable scanner API calls, Zebra recommends that apps register to be notified of changes in scanner status (using the [SCANNER_STATUS parameter](../registerfornotification/#parameters) of the REGISTER_FOR_NOTIFICATION API).
-This enables apps to receive scanner status changes immediately rather than having to query and wait for the result.
+**<u>Important</u>**: To avoid the unnecessary use of enable/disable scanner API calls, Zebra recommends that apps register to be notified of changes in scanner status (using [GET_SCANNER_STATUS API](../getscannerstatus) or the [SCANNER_STATUS parameter](../registerfornotification/#parameters) of REGISTER_FOR_NOTIFICATION API).
+This enables apps to receive scanner status change notifications immediately rather than having to query and wait for the result, so the app is aware of the current status prior to making any status change.
 Status-change notifications include the active Profile name, which permits an app to use the enable/disable scanner API calls only when status changes effect a relevant Profile.

 ### Function Prototype